Part 4 – One Queen Per Row

 let pieceToMove = 0;

-(let i = 6; i >= 0; --i) {
+for (let i = 6; i >= 0; --i) {

 let nextPos = this.moveable[i] + 1;

-((nextPos % 8) > 0) {
+if ((nextPos % 8) > 0) {

-pieceToMove = i
+pieceToMove = i;

-.moveable[i] = nextPos;
+this.moveable[i] = nextPos;

 break;